SteelCompendium/data-md-dse/Bestiary/War Dog Cognivite.md

   effects:
   - name: Effect
     effect: 'The target’s loyalty collar detonates, killing them instantly. '
-- name: The Voice (Maneuver) ◆ 1 VP
+- name: The Voice
+  type: Maneuver
+  cost: 1 Malice
   keywords:
+  - Area
   - Psionic
-  - Ranged
-  distance: Ranged 10
+  distance: 5 burst
-  target: Each enemy
+  target: Each enemy in the burst
   effects:
   - name: Effect
-    effect: 'The cognivite chooses an ally within 10 squares, then chooses whether each target is [[Taunted|taunted]] by the ally (EoT) or has a double bane on attacks against the ally (EoT).
-The same choice must be made for all targets. '
+    effect: 'The cognivite chooses an ally within 10 squares, then chooses whether each target is [[Taunted|taunted]] by the ally or the ally has **cover** whenever they’re attacked by a target until the start of the cognivite’s next turn. '

 ```